Event Orchestration

 Using Event Fields on Email Events

 Event Fields are only available for email events sent to Global Integrations.
-Users can extract data from the email event using regex matching into multiple variables.
+Users can extract data from the email event using regex matching into multiple rule variables.
 Currently, only Summary and Dedup_Key Common Event Fields can be replaced for email events.

 Custom Fields

-Replace or fill incident Custom Fields with static text, event fields or variables.
+Replace or fill incident Custom Fields with static text, event fields or rule variables.
 This allows you to bring event data into your incidents and use event-driven automation in your incident management.
 For example, you may wish to pass the component, class, or other custom details event fields into incident custom fields.
 Once a value is in a custom field, it can be used elsewhere in our product such as Status Update Templates or as part of our ServiceNow integration, which supports custom fields bi-directional syncing.

 📘